Most populous city in the world – Shanghai

-The Circular Pedestrian Bridge also link to many of the restaurants.
-I had my dinner at one of the restaurant there.
+The Circular Pedestrian Bridge also links to many of the restaurants.
+I had my dinner at one of the restaurants there.

 Oriental Pearl Tower at night

-This is one of the iconic landmark in Shanghai, this is also the TV Tower in Shanghai.
+This is one of the iconic landmarks in Shanghai, this is also the TV Tower in Shanghai.

 At night the structure is illuminated to great dramatic effect.
 This tower is brightly lit in different LED sequences at night.